 The Institute for Justice holds its acclaimed boot camp in Washington, D.C. each summer.
-A select group of top law students and graduate students in the social sciences take part in this three-day conference on changing the world through the IJ way of public interest litigation.
+A select group of top law students take part in this three-day conference on changing the world through the IJ way of public interest litigation.

 The Institute for Justice’s strategic research program is always looking for motivated graduate students in the social sciences to join our team in the Arlington, Virginia office.
 Strategic research interns gain valuable experience working alongside IJ’s research team and attorneys developing original research on topics relevant to IJ litigation.
 Fall and spring interns work about 20 hours per week around class schedules, while summer interns work full-time hours.
 To apply, send a cover letter, resume and writing sample to email@example.com.